Music - An Integral Part of the Reconstruction Process

 Scuola di Ricostruzione (School of Reconstruction) | © Peter Lamatsch

-Scientific partners include the La Sapienza University of Rome, the Pontifical Athenaeum Sant'Anselmo, the Camerino University, the Budapest University of Technology and Economics, the Masaryk University of Brno, the Slovak University of Technology in Bratislava and the Institute of Theoretical and Applied Mechanics of the Czech Republic Academy of Science.
+The "Accademia Vicino di Accumoli" is one of several projects organised by the "Scuola di Ricostruzione di Accumoli" (www.sdr.accumoli.eu), representing a consortium comprising the Comune di Accumoli, the University for Continuing Education Krems (Danube University Krems), La Sapienza University of Rome, the Pontifical Athenaeum Sant'Anselmo, the Camerino University, the Budapest University of Technology and Economics, the Masaryk University of Brno, the Slovak University of Technology in Bratislava and the Institute of Theoretical and Applied Mechanics of the Czech Republic Academy of Science and the city of Venzone.
+This interdisciplinary cooperation aims to develop and implement long-term teaching and research projects for the holistic reconstruction of destroyed historical centers.

 Together for Accumoli